The 2017 Alabama Driver's Safety Guide

 Impaired Driving Laws

-Impaired driving is one of the biggest causes of injuries and deaths on the road in Alabama and the nation as a whole.
+Impaired driving is one of the biggest causes of serious injuries and deaths on the road in Alabama and the nation as a whole.

 According to the National Highway Traffic Safety Administration, there were 820 total traffic fatalities in Alabama in 2014.
 Of those, 38 percent involved alcohol, and 32 percent came when the highest blood alcohol content (BAC) in the crash was 0.08 or above.